Ziconius/ziconius.github.io/_posts/2020-05-23-intro-to-c2-infra.md

   - Kuberenetes
 ---

 In this post I'll be going through the basics of command and control infrastructure, key components, and automated deployment of your C2 infrastruture.
-I'l be doing this in Google Kubernetes Engine (GKE), though you'll be able to deploy via any flavour of kube, like Microk8s.
+I'll be doing this in Google Kubernetes Engine (GKE), though you'll be able to deploy via any flavour of Kube, like Microk8s.

 ## Overview of Common C2 Infrastucture